CloudBindle/bindle/tester/docs/test_framework_jenkins.md

 You can get a launcher host for jenkins by launching an instance from OICR openstack's web console (https://sweng.os.oicr.on.ca/horizon/).
 Please make sure you use a key pair that can be shared with others so that others can get access to the jenkins node as well.
 The recommended instance type for this launcher would be "m1.xlarge" since the server needs to be pretty powerful so that it has the ability launch and provision multiple clusters concurrently.
 Also, give a descriptive name to the node (ex. bindle_jenkins_slave_1) so that it is recognizable by others as well.
 This will be the node that will be used by jenkins to launch and provision clusters using Bindle and testing them using the Bindle Tester.

 #### Step 2 - Provision the slave node via seqware-sandbox
 Next, we need to provision the launcher host by using an existing ansible playbook that creates jenkins slave nodes and also installs the required dependencies to it.
-Before we dive into the usage of ansible playbook, please ssh into the launcher host you created and copy the contents of your pub key located at "~/.ssh/id_rsa.pub".
+Before we dive into the usage of ansible playbook, please copy the contents of jenkins pub key.
 Once you have that done, follow this:

      # clone seqware-sandbox on your computer
      git clone https://github.com/SeqWare/seqware-sandbox.git